tranquilit/pltis_uicomponents/README.md

 - Button Kind property, it has default implementations or bkCustom to do whatever you want
 - SearchInterval property in milliseconds for delaying the search
 - OnSearch event that has the logic for searching
+- it keeps an automatically MRU history list for searched texts
+- SearchMaxHistory property to setup how many items to keep on the MRU list

 <img src="./images/tissearchedit.png">